day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 ## An Initial Code Walk Through

-At this point, you are now armed with:
+At this point, you are armed with:
- - a high level understanding of the 5 domino process (from the repo README)
+ - a high level understanding of the 5 domino process (from the repo's README)
  - an understanding of application state (from the previous Tutorial)

+In this tutorial, **we'll write re-frame code**.

+### What Code?

+This repo contains an `/example` application called "simple", which has around 70 lines of code.
+We'll look at every line and understand what they do.

 You are currently about 60% the way to understanding re-frame.

-In this tutorial, we look at code which will get us to about 80% knowledge.

-We'll be looking at real example application from this repo.
-It is only 60 lines of code, but there's plenty of surrounding explanation.
+By the end of this tutorial, you'll be about at around 80%, which is good enough to start coding by yourself.

-### What It Does
+### What Does It Do?

 This app:
  - displays the current time at second resolution in a nice big font